Southern Methodist University Mustang Band: Alumni organizations

 The Alumni Band is an SMU Mustang Band support organization, assembled from former band members.
 Before SMU home football games, the band plays regular Mustang Band tunes up and down the Boulevard that runs through the center of campus where crowds gather for pre-game tailgate parties.
 It also marches on the field at Homecoming football games, plays at SMU basketball games during the winter break, and performs at public and private events when contributions are made to the Mustang Band.

 The mission of the SMU Mustang Alumni Band is to actively and visibly support the SMU Mustang Band, preserve its musical history and traditions, and provide performance opportunities for all Mustang Band alumni.

+The Mustang Band's official booster club, the Diamond M Club, is made up of SMU Mustang Band alumni, parents, and supporters.
+The Club primarily provides funding for student scholarships, but also provides financial support for Mustang Band uniforms, instrumentation, game day meals, performances, and travel costs as needed.
+The organization began in 1970 as the Mustang Band Alumni Association, but reorganized itself in 1985 under the current name.
+The Club is operated through the SMU Office of Development and managed by a board of directors elected by the membership.

 Rivalries

 As part of the longstanding rivalry with TCU, called the Battle for the Iron Skillet, members of the Mustang Band dropped rye grass seed in the signature Diamond M formation onto the field at Amon G. Carter Stadium during the game on November 26, 1999.
 The incident was covered by the TCU newspaper, the Daily Skiff, in an article entitled "TCU students think SMU band's prank is funny".